-Your hot tub is supposed to provide a relaxing and healthy experience.
-But how can your mind be totally at ease if you’re worried about the chemicals or the germs in your hot tub water?
-Let’s figure it out and find a solution to keep the hot tub water clean and safe without the use of harsh chemicals.
+Your hot tub is supposed to provide a comfortable, relaxing, and healthy experience.
+But how can your mind be at ease if you’re worried about chemicals or germs in your hot tub?
+Have a look at the solutions that can help keep the hot tub water clean and safe without the use of harsh chemicals.

-- You can get as close to tapping water as possible with Saltwater tubs; UV, Donators, etc, or a combination of all these devices.
+- You can get as close to tap water as possible with Saltwater tubs; UV, Ionators, etc, or a combination of all these devices.

 - It’s important to know that chemical-free water, if not disinfected properly, is MUCH MORE DANGEROUS than even water that is heavily infused with chemicals.